 Custom reports, on the other hand, are a way to make sure you get the data you need as quickly as possible.
-Plus, they’ll directly aid you in setting up a proper vendor workflow in QuickBooks Online for fast insights and analysis.
+Plus, based on our firsthand experience, they’ll directly aid you in setting up a proper vendor workflow in QuickBooks Online for fast insights and analysis.

 The QuickBooks knowledge base is filled with lots of questions about QuickBooks’ customized reports, so here’s an overview of what’s possible (and not possible) for custom reports in QuickBooks Online (referred to as QBO, moving forward, for the sake of brevity).